Ixazomib (By mouth)

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

-- Take this medicine at the same time and on the same day of the week every week.
+- Take this medicine at the same time and on the same day of the week every week for the first 3 weeks.
 Take it at least 1 hour before or at least 2 hours after food.

 - Do not handle crushed or broken capsules.
 Wash your skin with soap and water if the powder from inside the capsule touches your skin.
 If the medicine gets into your eyes, rinse them with water.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: If your next regular dose is more than 72 hours away, take your medicine as soon as you can.
 If your next dose is less than 72 hours away, wait until then to take your medicine and skip the missed dose.
 Do not take extra medicine to make up for a missed dose.
 If you vomit after taking your dose, do not take more medicine.
 Just take your next dose at the regular time.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep your medicine in the original package until you are ready to use it.